Kildare hurling manager reflects on opening day Christy Ring Cup win against Mayo

 Kildare hurling manager David Herity reflects on huge opening day win against Mayo

 Kildare manager, David Herity admitted after his side's comprehensive win over Mayo in Ballina that the hosts failed to punish his side in the opening half.
-Kildare beat Mayo 5-26 to 0-11.
+Kildare beat Mayo 5-26 to 0-11 on the day.

 “We made a few changes before the break and it helped the team as we went in at half-time leading by five but that goal from Paul Divilly at the start of the second half really set us up, in many ways it killed off the game with the strong breeze in our favour.